-As if there weren’t enough changes to deal with during pregnancy and postpartum, postpartum hair is here to throw you a curveball.
-But what is the deal with postpartum hair?
+As if there weren’t enough changes to deal with during pregnancy and postpartum, postpartum hair thinning is here to throw you a curveball.
+But what is the deal with postpartum hair thinning?
 Why does your hair shed, how long does it last, and how can you manage these changes?
-Let’s get to the root of postpartum hair!
+Let’s look into key root causes of postpartum hair thinning!

 How long does it last?